Yadav106/rust-yew-frontend/README.md

 ## Installation and Running

+Make sure you have Rust and Cargo installed.
+You can find installation instructions on the Rust website `https://www.rust-lang.org/tools/install`.

 To run it, make sure you have trunk installed:
 ```
 cargo install trunk
 ```
+This installs trunk globally on your system
+What is Trunk?
+Trunk is a development server for WASM applications which is used to develop and serve the application.

 also make sure you can compile to wasm32
 ```